-The church of St. Barbara was built in the first half of the 14th century.
-Probably it happened in the Teutonic Order era, that is after 1308, although the tradition connects the church with the earlier owners of Starogard and the surrounding area, the Knights Hospitallers.
-In the years 1587-1596, temporarily Lutherans ruled it, and from 1653 to 1827 the parish was managed by the Tczew’s Dominicans.
-In the 17th century, from the west side, a wooden tower was added to the church.
+The church of St. Barbara was built around the mid-fourteenth century.
+It took place in the times of the Teutonic Knights, i.e. after 1308, although tradition connected the church with the previous owners of Starogard and the surrounding area, the Knights Hospitaller.
+In the years 1587-1596 church was temporarily ruled by Lutherans, and from 1653 to 1827 the parish was ruled by the Dominicans of Tczew.
+In the 17th century, a timber tower was added to the church on the west side.

-The original shape of the church was transformed as a result of the addition of a wooden tower, and what is worse, the enlargement and change of the shape of window openings in early modern times.
-In the interior stone stoup from the fourteenth century and frescoes “zacheuszki” have been preserved, that are dedication signs, placed on the walls of the temple in the place of their anointing, made by the bishop.
+The original shape of the church was transformed as a result of the addition of a timber tower.
+Unfortunately, most of the window openings were enlarged and its shape changed in modern times.
+Inside, there are frescoes of or dedication signs, placed on the walls of the church by the bishop during the consecration, and a stone stoup from the 14th century.

 Die Bau- und Kunstdenkmäler der Provinz Westpreußen, der Kreis Pr.
 Stargard, red.
 J.Heise, Danzig 1885.